 To make this buffer a year-round beauty, Tony Piazza chose an assortment of shrubs, grasses and wildflowers that will flourish alternately in all four seasons.
 The perennials include Swamp Milkweed and Buttonbush for early summer blooms.
 Winter Berry will be covered with red berries all winter.
 The ocean friendly grasses are Northern Sea Oats and Panicum, while the wildflowers include Seaside Goldenrod for fall color, and 400 Swamp Mallow Hibiscus plants, whose blooms has become an iconic symbol of late summer in Southampton Village.
 Swamp milkweed will attract butterflies in the fall.

-The planting will also nurture an ecosystem that will bolster the dwindling populations of birds and insects so important to the natural balance of life.
-It will provide nesting places and food for birds, flowers for native bees and diverse insects.
+The planting will nurture an ecosystem that will provide nesting places and food for birds, flowers for native bees and habitat for diverse insects.

-This project will also raise public awareness of crucial issues of water quality and wildlife reduction, serve as an example of a buffer zone plantings for water front properties and as an educational resource for local schools.
+This project will also raise public awareness of crucial issues of water quality and wildlife loss, serve as an example of a buffer zone plantings for water front properties and as an educational resource for our community.

 We hope that this bioswale will be the first in a series that LAC installs throughout Southampton in partnership with the Town and Village Trustees and community.
 If you are interested in learning about future sites and how to support them, please reach out to us at firstname.lastname@example.org.